About

 The first training course on RWAMOD was organized in Kigali, Rwanda in October 2022 including participants from the Rwandan government, local research institutions, and academia.

-In Rwanda the co-operation with RRA covers also administrative tax data work in Rwanda done under the Building up efficient and fair tax systems project.
+In Rwanda the co-operation with RRA covers also administrative tax data work in Rwanda done under the Tax research for development project.

 Resources